developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-2/guide/apis/index.md

 ## Overview

-Zebra Enterprise Keyboard APIs operate primarily through Android intents&ndash;specific commands that can be used by Android applications to control EKB and layouts made with the [Enterprise Keyboard Designer](/ekd), Zebra's GUI-based custom keyboard creator tool for Windows.
+Zebra Enterprise Keyboard APIs operate primarily through Android intents&ndash;specific commands that can be used by Android applications to control EKB and layouts made with the [Enterprise Keyboard Designer](/ekd) (EKB Designer, or EKD), Zebra's Windows-based custom keyboard creator tool.
 This guide describes the functionality of the intents supported by EKB and their effects on EKD layouts.

 ### Requirements
 Using EKB APIs requires experience with Java programming, familiarity with Android intents and at least one custom layout file (i.e. `myLayout.encrypted`).
 It also requires knowledge of EKB usage, features and terminology.
 Learn more [about Enterprise Keyboard](http://techdocs.zebra.com/enterprise-keyboard).